-Massachusetts may not have a true powerhouse football program to call its own, but interest in college football is still high, and fans do have a number of local Division I football programs to root for.
+Massachusetts may not have a true powerhouse football program to call its own, but interest in college football betting is still high.

-And college football betting sites will be ready and waiting if Massachusetts eventually legalizes sports betting.
-On top of betting on every NCAA football game, this would also let you to bet on futures like the next national champion or the next winner of the Heisman Trophy.
+College football betting sites are ready and waiting with odds on every NCAA football game, plus futures on the next national champion or the next winner of the Heisman Trophy.

 Best college football betting apps in MA